rehf27/rehf27.github.io/_posts/2016-02-08-docker-compose-minecraft.md

 ## Using Docker Compose for Bungeecord + Spigot Minecraft server containers

-I expanding on Rob's work by using docker-compose to declaratively setup the configuration he detailed.
+I [expanded](https://github.com/rehf27/docker-bungeecord) on Rob's work by using docker-compose to declaratively setup the configuration he detailed.
 I also added in some handy scripts to accelerate some of the extra steps needed to get the Spigot servers up and running.

 In the future, I'd like to create a Yeoman generator or something similar to automatically configure the data containers and docker-compose.yml file.